 Dividends, including taxes deducted at source, are included in revenue by reference to the date on which the investment is quoted ex-dividend.
 Special dividends are reviewed on a case-by-case basis and may be credited to capital, if circumstances dictate.
 Dividends receivable on equity shares where no ex-dividend date is quoted are brought into account when the Company's right to receive payment is established.
 Fixed returns on non-equity shares are recognised on a time apportioned basis so as to reflect the effective yield on shares.
 Other returns on non-equity shares are recognised when the right to return is established.
-The fixed return on a debt security, if material, is recognised on a time apportioned basis so as to reflect the effective yield on each security.
 Where the Company has elected to receive its dividends in the form of additional shares rather than cash, the amount of the cash dividend is recognised as income.
 Any excess in the value of the shares received over the amount of the cash dividend is recognised in capital reserves.
 Interest receivable on bank balances is dealt with on an accruals basis.